gpwclark/gpwclark.github.io/_posts/2015-05-27-jekyll_blog.markdown

 ```
 jekyll build #this compiles your site as it is to the _site directory
-tree _site

-_site
-├── about
-│   └── index.html
-├── css
-│   └── main.css
-├── feed.xml
-├── index.html
-├── jekyll
-│   └── update
-│       └── 2015
-│           └── 05
-│               └── 26
-│                   └── welcome-to-jekyll.html
-├── LICENSE
-└── README.md
 ```

-As you can see every file and folder that does not have an underscore prepended to it appeared on the _site directory.
+Every file and folder that does not have an underscore prepended to it appeared on the _site directory.
 Understanding what happened to index.html and about.md will fully explain how jekyll works.
 Jekyll starts with a layout.
 The default layout is simple:

 ```
 {% raw %}